September is National Falls Prevention Month

 - If your doctor has recommended that you use a walker or a cane, use it.
 Your vanity about using the adaptive equipment is not worth the change a fall will cause.

 If you are afraid of falling or think your loved one is at risk of falling, JFCS Senior Services can help.
 JFCS provides Care Coordination, Caregiver Coaching and Care Plan consultations.
-With any of these services, our Care Coordinators can help evaluate the risk of falls for you or your loved one, provide you with language that helps have a conversation with your love one, or provide referrals to appropriate resources to help with your situation.
+With any of these services, our Care Coordinators can help evaluate the risk of falls for you or your loved one, provide you with language that helps have a conversation with your loved one, or provide referrals to appropriate resources to help with your situation.
 For more information, call us at 952-546-0616 or click here.